 The word mindfulness means to practice focusing on the present.
 It is meant for you to give the present moment your active, devoted attention to observe your thoughts and feelings.
 The goal is to try not to declare whether these thoughts or feelings are good or bad.
 You just focus on what is around you and what you are doing.

-If this is what mindfulness means then you don’t have to worry about forcing yourself to sit down and try to imagine or repeat mantras.
-You can begin to just take little moments throughout your day to breathe and focus on what you are doing.
-In this moment, don’t let your mind wander to thoughts of work, or what you should be doing next, or what you wish you weren’t doing at the moment.
+If this is what mindfulness mean then you can begin taking little moments throughout your day to breathe and focus on what you are doing.
+In this moment, don’t let your mind wander to thoughts of work, or what you will be doing next, or what you wish you weren’t doing at the moment.
 Just take the time to live and ponder about how you feel and show yourself compassion and understanding.

 Here are some tips to begin naturally including mindfulness practice into your day: